Indiana high school student boarding bus hit, killed by car

-A high school student preparing to board a school bus was struck and killed Monday morning in south-central Indiana by a car whose driver was taken into custody after fleeing the scene, police said.
+COLUMBUS, Ind.
+(AP) — A 16-year-old Indiana high school student preparing to board a school bus was struck and killed Monday morning in by a car whose driver was taken into custody after he fled, police said.

 The Columbus East High School student was pronounced dead at a hospital after being struck about 6:55 a.m. while trying to board the Bartholomew Consolidated School Corp. bus, police said.

-Witnesses reported that after the passenger car struck the student, the vehicle left the scene but a person who had witnessed the student being hit followed the car.
+Preliminary findings indicate Streeval was struck by a southbound vehicle as she was walking eastbound across a street to board the bus, police said.

+Sheriff’s deputies who reviewed footage of the incident and gathered witness statements said it appears the bus was stopped with its stop arms extended.

-Police said the motorist was located a short time later along a county road and he was taken into custody in Columbus, a city about 40 miles south of Indianapolis, The Republic reported.
+The motorist drove off, but was followed by a witness and taken into custody a short time later along a road in the city about 40 miles (64 kilometers) south of Indianapolis, police said.

-Major Chris Lane with the Bartholomew County Sheriff’s Office said the department was working with Bartholomew County School Corp. in its investigation of the student's death.

-“Our thoughts and prayers are with the family.
-A tragic event like this affects many people and we are thinking of everyone involved," Lane said in a statement.
+Shiam Sunder Shankara Subramanian, 25, of Columbus faces preliminary felony charges of leaving the scene of an accident causing death, reckless driving and passing a stopped school bus with arms extended causing death, according to police.

+In 2019, Indiana lawmakers approved tougher penalties for drivers who pass school buses with extended stop arms after three children were fatally struck while crossing a highway to board a bus.

 Commented